cpm-cmake/CPM.cmake/README.md

 ### CPM_SOURCE_ROOT

 To avoid re-downloading dependencies, configure the project with the cmake option `-DCPM_SOURCE_ROOT=<path to an external download directory>`.
+It may also be defined as an environmental variable.

 ### CPM_USE_LOCAL_PACKAGES